justomiguel/java-bootcamp/README.md

 #####Practice:#####

 1. Create a shopping cart API spec
-2. Implement the previous shopping cart using spring 4 & TDD.
+2. Implement the previous shopping cart using TDD.
 3. Document endpoints
 4. Design a UserService for CRUD operations.
 5. Implement and document previous UserService.